okebinda/base.admin.reactjs/README.md

-# Base Admin React.JS Site
+# Base Admin ReactJS Site

-This repository holds the source code for a simple admin console for a REST API written in JavaScript using React.JS that can be used as the starter package for a new project.
+This repository holds the source code for a simple admin console for a REST API written in JavaScript using ReactJS that can be used as the starter package for a new project.
 It also contains a virtual machine for local development.

-This is a React.JS application using CoreUI (https://coreui.io/) for the interface.
+This is a ReactJS application using Ant Design (https://ant.design/) for the interface.
 It can be adjusted to fit any REST API, but is made to work out-of-the-box with https://github.com/okebinda/base.api.python.

 Local development is run on a local virtual machine managed by Vagrant.
 To install the virtual machine, make sure you have installed Vagrant (https://www.vagrantup.com/) and a virtual machine provider, such as VirtualBox (https://www.virtualbox.org/).